Skip to main content

 })

-GetHeader is case-insensitive so you don't have to worry about whether the server sent X-Auth-Token or x-auth-token.
+GetHeader is case-insensitive, so the lookup matches whether the server sent X-Auth-Token or x-auth-token.

 Blocking a request at the gate

-Return an error from PreRequest and the request never goes out.
-Handy for kill-switches or allowlists.
+Returning an error from PreRequest cancels the request before it goes out.
+Useful for kill-switches or allowlists.

 allowed := map[string]bool{"api.example.com": true}